ALL Metrics

 Research design

-The present investigation employed a cross-sectional research design, utilizing secondary data sources obtained from the 2019 Indonesia Global Youth Tobacco Survey (GYTS).
-The Global Youth Tobacco Survey (GYTS) is a component of the Global Tobacco Surveillance System (GTSS) that serves as a worldwide benchmark for the methodical monitoring of tobacco consumption (both inhalation and chewing) among young individuals, as well as the tracking of tobacco control metrics.9 This study conducted a secondary analysis of the existing dataset, with no primary data collection.
+This study utilized a cross-sectional design, based on secondary data sources obtained from the 2019 Indonesia Global Youth Tobacco Survey (GYTS).
+GYTS is school-based survey and a component of the Global Tobacco Surveillance System (GTSS) that serves as a worldwide benchmark for the methodical monitoring of tobacco consumption (both inhalation and chewing) among young individuals, as well as the tracking of tobacco control metrics.9 The 2019 Indonesia GYTS used a standardized two-stage cluster sampling design to obtain a nationally representative sample of students in grades 7–12.
+This study conducted a secondary analysis of the existing dataset, with no primary data collection.
 The selection of variables was guided by their relevance to smoking initiation, and the specific GYTS survey questions used in this study are detailed in the subsequent sections.

 Population and sample

 This survey was given to a total of 9,992 students in grades 7-12 spread throughout Indonesia, yielding a total response rate of 91.0%.
 The methodology employed by GYTS conforms to a global standard and involves a two-stage sample design.
 The present study employed a purposive sampling method, whereby participants were selected based on specific inclusion criteria.
-Specifically, the sample consisted of students in grades 7-12 who had completed the survey.
 The final study comprised a sample size of 9,655 participants.

 Data analysis